Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- pattern (string) - id of the context with a string value;
+- pattern (output) - id of the context with a string value;
-- vector (string) - id of the context with a vector of strings to be checked;
+- vector (output) - id of the context with a vector of strings to be checked;
-- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.
+- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.